Heather Macy: East Carolina

 In 2010, Macy was hired by Division I East Carolina to head their women's basketball program.
 Macy's teams recorded the highest grade point averages among all Conference USA women's basketball team in both 2012–13 and 2013–14.
 In 2014, she received a five-year extension to her contract, which thus extended through the 2019–20 season.
 On October 17, 2018, Macy resigned amid an internal review based upon a misunderstanding of practice rules to prevent amplifying distraction from an already controversial athletic department.
 She left the Pirates as the all-time winningest coach in program history.

 Spartanburg Methodist

-In 2019–2020 Macy served as the head women’s basketball coach at Spartanburg Methodist College.
+During the 2019–20 season, Macy served as the head women’s basketball coach at Spartanburg Methodist College.
 During her lone season with the Pioneers, Macy led her team to Region X regular-season and tournament championships while posting a 21–8 record and being named Region X Coach of the Year.

-Greensboro College (Current)

-In 2020 Macy returned to her Alma Mater after being named Head Women's Basketball Coach and Assistant Athletic Director.
-After starting the season 1–7, GC finished the year with a 6–9 record, placing fourth in the conference in her first season as Pride Head Coach.
-In her second season, 2021–2022, Coach Macy led the Pride to a share of the regular season USA South East Division Championship, with a 17–1 conference record and 25–2 overall, the best in school history.
-The Pride won 18 consecutive games until falling in the semi-finals of the conference tournament.
-She mentored two players to the All USA South First team, and her team finished in the top 10 of scoring offenses nationally, at over 84 points per game, as well as 9th nationally in scoring margin (24.4 points) and 13th nationally in field goal percentage (34.2%).
-She earned her 300th career victory in Greensboro's February 12 win over Meredith.